LivingWithHippos/web-ui-template/README.md

 ## Configuration and developement

-These are the configuration files:
+These are the configuration files, aside from `package.json`:

-- package.json
-- postcss.config.cjs
 - svelte.config.js
-- tailwind.config.js
-- tsconfig.js
+- tsconfig.json
 - vite.config.ts

 The adapter used to specify how the app should be build is set to `static` at the moment.
-This means the build will be a colllection of static files ready to be served by any web server (Caddy, Flask, Apache etc.).
+This means the build will be a collection of static files ready to be served by any web server (Caddy, Nginx, Flask etc.).
 Follow [this guide](https://kit.svelte.dev/docs/adapters) to change the adapter.

+## Svelte Runes

+The project has been migrated to Svelte 5 + DaisyUI 5 + Tailwind 4 and it has a couple of examples